oroinc/documentation/user/back-office/system/integrations/azure-oauth.rst

 Configure Integration in the Oro Back-Office
 --------------------------------------------

 Once your Azure Active Directory application is configured, you can connect it to your Oro application.
-Please follow the steps outlined in the :ref:`Configure Microsoft Office365 oAuth Settings <configuration-integrations-azure>` section on how to achieve this.
+Please follow the steps outlined in the :ref:`Configure Microsoft 365 OAuth Settings <configuration-integrations-azure>` section on how to achieve this.

-For instructions on how to connect Office365 account type once the connection between Azure and Oro has been established, please see :ref:`User Email Synchronization Settings <my_email_configuration>` and :ref:`System Mailbox Synchronization Settings <admin-configuration-system-mailboxes>` documentation.
+For instructions on how to connect Microsoft 365 account type once the connection between Azure and Oro has been established, please see :ref:`User Email Synchronization Settings <my_email_configuration>` and :ref:`System Mailbox Synchronization Settings <admin-configuration-system-mailboxes>` documentation.

 .. include:: /include/include-links-user.rst
    :start-after: begin